OmniVirt/OmniVirtVRPlayer-Android-Example/README.md

 ## Usage

-**OmniVirt Player** provides you a really easy way to embed 360° content on your Android application with just few lines of code.
+**OmniVirt VR Player** for Android provides you a really easy way to embed 360° content on your Android application with just few lines of code.

 ### Get Started

 1. Sign up for an account at [OmniVirt](www.omnivirt.com)
 2. Upload your VR / 360° photo or video on [OmniVirt](https://www.omnivirt.com/).
-3. Get the **Content ID** assigned to your content.
+3. Collect the **Content ID** assigned to your content.

+There are two methods that you can use OmniVirt VR Player on your application.

 ### Method 1: Launch a Fullscreen VR Player

+This method lets you play a VR content with just a single line of code !

 First, add the following code to `AndroidManifest.xml`.
 ```xml